caktus/guidebook/docs/testing/frontend.md

 utilities](https://facebook.github.io/react/docs/test-utils.html) are a
 good example of libraries in our stack that raise this issue.
 Both of these assume that the global name `document` points to a DOM.
-In fact, if `document` doesn\'t already point to a DOM when the libraries are imported, all attempts to use them in the module that imports them will
+In fact, if `document` doesn't already point to a DOM when the libraries are imported, all attempts to use them in the module that imports them will
-fail: they need that DOM to be there when they\'re loaded.
+fail: they need that DOM to be there when they're loaded.

 [jsdom](https://www.npmjs.com/package/jsdom) to the rescue! jsdom is a JavaScript implementation of the DOM API.
 It allows us to create a fake